 *Borneo Passages guide Bryan and driver Wilfred, made my first trip to Kota Kinabalu exceptional.

-I was a guest of the Sabah Tourism Board and Borneo Passages, my opinions as always are my own.
+I was a guest of the Sabah Tourism Board and Borneo Passages, but my opinions as always are my own.

 Disclosure: This post contains affiliate links, which means that if you click on one of the product links I may make a small commission, at no cost to you.